A brief History of Handover

 In the post-war years production costs increased steadily for both companies and it became more difficult to find young people to train to the necessary level of skill.
 Raw materials also became sporadically scarce, their prices fluctuated and, in some cases, became exorbitant but demand remained strong during the 1950s, 1960s and 1970s.

 In 1980 a new era started for both companies when Edward Mason passed away and his daughter and her husband took over that company and moved 15 miles north of London to a new factory in Welwyn Garden City.
-In the same year, Mr. Handover sold his company to the existing owner.
+The same year Mr. Handover was looking to retire and at that time, his neighbour’s son, Michael Venus was a salesman travelling all over the world, but he was attracted to the opportunity, bought the business and worked tirelessly to grow Handover.

 Both companies therefore concentrated their efforts on the quality rather than quantity end of the market and found niche areas such as fingerprint brushes, specialist decorating, gilding, theatrical make up and high end signwriting.

-The brushes continued to be made by hand with the only machines being those required to crimp the metal ferrule to the wooden handle and another to stamp the company name onto the handle.
-The hairs used still included the old standbys of bristle, squirrel and pony but to these were added an increasing array of synthetic filaments which have developed from a very unsatisfactory start to a point where there is now a suitable “hair” available for almost every application … and of a quality which is almost, but not quite, as good as the natural hair that they are replicating.
+The brushes continued to be made by hand with the only machines being those required to crimp the metal ferrule to the wooden handle and another to stamp the company name.
+The hairs used still included the old standbys of sable, bristle, squirrel and pony but to these were added an increasing array of synthetic filaments which have developed from a very unsatisfactory start to a point where there is now a suitable “hair” available for almost every application.

 Many of the staff who had started with Mr. Mason during and soon after the war continued with the company until their retirement.
 Mr. Handover’s first brushmaker continued until her death in 1985 and her daughter worked with us until she sadly passed away in 2019.

-In 2003 Edward Mason’s daughter reached retirement age and with no family members who wished to carry the business on they contacted the owners of A.S.Handover Ltd. and the two operations became one.
+In 2002 Edward Mason’s daughter reached retirement age and with no family members who wished to carry the business on they contacted A.S.Handover Ltd. and the two operations became one.

-Although the number of brush manufacturing staff has reduced greatly since the busy days of the 1960s we still employ a great team of highly skilled and motivated people who continue to produce high quality brushes in a wide range of weird and wonderful shapes – as well as the standard pointed artist brush of course!
+Although the number of brush makers on staff has reduced greatly since the busy days of the 1960s we still employ a great team of highly skilled and motivated people who continue to produce high quality brushes in a wide range of weird and wonderful shapes.

 Hooray!